DCtheTall/Exploding_Teapots/README.md

 To run, clone the repository then in this directory run `python -m SimpleHTTPServer` from your command line.
 Open up localhost:8000 and the project should run.

+The tessellation algorithm still needs work.
+Right now it essentially just refines the resolution of the shading.
+Not satisfactory.

+Referring here on how to tessellate: http://courses.cms.caltech.edu/cs171/assignments/hw5/hw5-notes/notes-hw5.html#NotesSection2